 In this tutorial, I’m going to show you how to calculate a dynamic Rolling Average in Power BI using the ALLSELECTED function.
+You may watch the full video of this tutorial at the bottom of this blog.

 Rolling Averages can give you valuable insights into a variety of data, especially in Sales.